swan-io/css/README.md

 ### css.keyframes

-Injects a keyframes rule and generates a unique name for it.
+Inject a keyframes rule and generate a unique name for it.

 ```tsx
 const sheet = css.make({